Special Educational Needs

 - Inhalers are kept in a designated place in each classroom, so that they are accessible.

 - For some medical needs, Care Plans are produced in discussion with parents, class teachers, the SENCO and the school nurse.
 The SENCO reviews these with the Head teacher.
-Care Plans are displayed in each staff room and can also be located in specific classrooms.
+Care Plans are displayed in specific classrooms.